chocolatey/docs/input/en-us/choco/commands/search.md

      Prerelease - Include Prereleases?
 Defaults to false.

  -i, --includeprograms, --include-programs
-     IncludePrograms - Used in conjunction with LocalOnly, filters out apps chocolatey has listed as packages and includes those in the list.
+     IncludePrograms - Filters out apps Chocolatey has listed as packages and includes those in the list.
 Defaults to false.

  -a, --all, --allversions, --all-versions
      AllVersions - include results from all versions.